HaxeFoundation/HaxeManual/content/12-target-details.md

 <!--label:target-lua-flags-->
 #### Version flags

-The Lua target enables the following define flags for the Haxe complier:
+The Lua target enables the following define flags for the Haxe compiler:

 * `-D lua-ver` Enable special features for a specific Lua version.
 Currently, this flag will enable extern methods that are specific to certain versions (e.g. table.pack in Lua > 5.2).
 * `-D luajit` Enable special features for LuaJIT.
 Currently this flag will enable the `jit` and `ffi` module namespaces.